thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on [2003.194](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class III:E, alabastron form III:5.
-The majority of the alabastra of this form are better proportioned and quite similar among themselves, quite different to the squatter variant of 2003.198, which is very similar to an example from Amathous, Cyprus ({Harden 1981}, p.
+For the classification of this particular alabastron see [[Grose 1989]], class III:E, alabastron form III:5.
+The majority of the alabastra of this form are better proportioned and quite similar among themselves, quite different to the squatter variant of 2003.198, which is very similar to an example from Amathous, Cyprus ([[Harden 1981]], p.
 128, no. 340).

 ## Provenance